Chirag-ahir/SFC-Preparation/README.md

 Who can be added to campaigns as members?<br>
 Leads, Contacts and Person accounts

+What is event monitoring?<br>
+Event Monitoring is one of many tools that Salesforce provides to help keep your data secure.
+It lets you see the granular details of user activity in your organization.
+You can view information about individual events or track trends in events to swiftly identify abnormal behavior and safeguard your company’s data.
+Developer Edition organizations have free access to all log types with 1-day data retention.

 ==============================================SFMC==============================================<br>

 What are different email terminologies used in SFMC:<br>